jaythad13/Mathematikezettelkasten/Algebraic geometry --- rising-sea/notes/Categories.md

 We have defined a subcategory so that it really is a category with the same composition as the supercategory it sits in (we could remove the "is a category" from the definition).

-The notion of a subcategory is perhaps better explained with the notion of a [[Algebraic geometry --- rising-sea/notes/Functors and natural transformations#_definition _ functor|functor]] (there is an inclusion functor from any subcategory to the supercategory)
+The notion of a subcategory is perhaps better explained with the notion of a [[Algebraic geometry --- rising-sea/notes/Functors#_definition _ functor|functor]] (there is an inclusion functor from any subcategory to the supercategory)

 ### Lots of examples